 Full Circle Gallery presents Reaching for Justice

-Group photography exhibition focused on the larger movement of social and racial reckoning that resulted in people taking to the streets across the country last year.
-Featuring three award-winning photographers - André Chung, Cheriss May, and Tony Mobley - the exhibition highlights black and white photographs that document the faces, messages, and energy from the Baltimore-Washington region during the summer of 2020.
+A group photography exhibition focused on the larger movement of social and racial reckoning that resulted in people taking to the streets across the U.S. in 2020.
+Featuring André Chung, Cheriss May, and Tony Mobley, the exhibition highlights black and white photographs that document the faces, messaging, and energy from the Baltimore-Washington region during the summer of last year.

 Finding Focus | Sponsored by Leica